 - Self-motivated graduate with experience in multiple fields.

-How to Analyze and Use Keywords from a Job Ad in My Résumé [Example]
+How to Analyze and Use Keywords from a Job Ad in Your Resume [Example]

 The following examples are for a Marketing Manager position at Tesla as advertised on their website.
 We will assume that you are a Marketing Manager and have all the practical and educational knowledge to apply for this job.